krasi-georgiev/development/networking/README.md

  ssh -L 1111:192.168.88.1:80 -p 22222 root@127.0.0.1
  ```

 ## Using a vpn server.
+## Setup the router as a vpn client and run the command below to create a server
-The router connects as a client and allows access to all devices on the local network.
+## The router will allows access to all devices on the local network.
 > works only on Linux or OSX

 ```